Rostrevor - Magill

 Rostrevor - Magill shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Rostrevor-Magill is notably higher than broader benchmarks.
-As of the latest data, 39.7% of residents aged 15 and above hold university qualifications, compared to 25.7% in South Australia (SA) and 28.9% in Greater Adelaide.
-This educational advantage is evident across various levels: Bachelor degrees are held by 25.2%, postgraduate qualifications by 11.0%, and graduate diplomas by 3.5%.
-Vocational credentials are also prominent, with 25.0% of residents aged 15 and above holding them - advanced diplomas account for 10.0% and certificates for 15.0%.
+Educational attainment in Rostrevor-Magill shows a significant advantage with 39.7% of residents aged 15 and above holding university qualifications, compared to 25.7% in South Australia (SA) and 28.9% in Greater Adelaide.
+Bachelor degrees are the most common at 25.2%, followed by postgraduate qualifications at 11.0% and graduate diplomas at 3.5%.
+Vocational credentials are also prominent, with 25.0% of residents aged 15 and above holding them - advanced diplomas at 10.0% and certificates at 15.0%.
+Educational participation is high, with 29.7% of residents currently enrolled in formal education, including 10.0% in primary education, 7.9% in tertiary education, and 6.7% pursuing secondary education.

-Educational participation is high, with 29.7% of residents currently enrolled in formal education.
+Educational participation is notably high, with 29.7% of residents currently enrolled in formal education.
 This includes 10.0% in primary education, 7.9% in tertiary education, and 6.7% pursuing secondary education.

 Frequently Asked Questions - Education